Ketamine Therapy at Work: Getting Your Career Back on Track

 Will my employer find out about ketamine treatment?
 No. Ketamine is a private medical treatment.
 Your employer has no access to your medical records unless you share them.
 You have legal privacy protection.

 Can I take ketamine while working?
 Yes.
 Many patients schedule sessions before work (morning or midday).
 By afternoon, you're functional.
-Some companies offer flexible schedules during treatment; it's worth asking HR.
+Some companies offer flexible schedules during treatment, so it's worth asking HR.

 What if I need to work during a session?
 I recommend scheduling sessions when you can fully participate and rest afterward.
-Missing work is less damaging than incomplete treatment.
+Missing a bit of work is less damaging than incomplete treatment.
 Most employers understand medical appointments.

 How long before I can return to high-responsibility work?
 It varies, but most patients return to demanding roles within four to six weeks.
 Some return earlier.
 I monitor your progress and help you gauge readiness.